Large-Scale Study of Temporal Shift in Health Insurance Claims: Case Studies: Types of Temporal Shift

 \textbf{Challenges to solving the case:} Addressing conditional shift requires further assumptions on what forms of shift are allowed \citep{zhang2013domain}. \theoremref{thm:cond_shift} in \appendixref{app:cond_shift_recal_proof} provides an example of a set of assumptions.
 When those assumptions hold, conditional shift can be addressed by selecting a subset of features $C$ and multiplying each predicted probability by $\frac{\mathbb{P}_t\left(Y \vert C\right)}{\mathbb{P}_{t-1}\left(Y \vert C\right)}$.
 Learning $\mathbb{P}_t\left(Y \vert C\right)$ requires fewer samples from the new time point than fitting a new model since $C$ has fewer features.
 However, a set of features $C$ that satisfies the assumptions we give is unlikely to exist in healthcare settings.

 A set of features $B$ that satisfies the assumption $\mathbb{P}_t\left(Y \vert B\right) = \mathbb{P}_{t-1}\left(Y \vert B\right)$ is more attainable.
-A model that only uses features in $B$ at time $t-1$ would not be affected by conditional shift at time $t$.
-However, information from features not in $B$ is lost, so model performance deteriorates.
-We demonstrate these challenges empirically in \appendixref{app:cond_shift_challenge_ex} on the two examples of conditional shift we identified.
+A model that only uses features in $B$ would not be affected by conditional shift at time $t$.
+However, predictive information from other features may be lost.
+We demonstrate these challenges empirically in \appendixref{app:cond_shift_challenge_ex} on the two examples of conditional shift.